1platform/onebe/docs/classes/System_Logger.ConsoleLogger.md

 [System/Logger](../modules/System_Logger.md).ConsoleLogger

-The console logger that can be used in our application.
+The console logger that can be used in your application.

 ## Hierarchy